ponceto/pve-autosnap/README.md

 To add a periodic task to perform automated snapshots, just edit your crontab.

-It is recommended to redirect 'stderr' to 'stdout' and pipe the result to the `logger` utility in order to send the resulting logs to the local syslog service.
+It is recommended to redirect `stderr` to `stdout` and pipe the result to the `logger` utility in order to send the resulting logs to the local syslog service.

 Example: